 Mini dinosaur with over 100 teeth

-The teeny tiny dinosaur was smaller than our modern-day hummingbird — the smallest living bird.
-The dinosaur's head is smaller than a thumbnail.
+The initially-confirmed dinosaur would have been smaller than our modern-day hummingbird — the smallest living bird.
+Its head is smaller than a thumbnail.
 We're talking small, very small.

-Regardless of its size, the researchers deducted that it was most likely a predator as it has over 100 teeth.
+Regardless of its size, the researchers thought it was most likely a predator, with more than 100 teeth.
 That's a lot of pearly whites in one small space.

-The researchers named the specimen Oculudentavis khaungraae.
-It represents the smallest dinosaur to have ever been discovered and may shed light on how small birds evolved from dinosaurs, which were typically larger.
+The researchers named the specimen Oculudentavis khaungraae to represent what was thought to be the smallest dinosaur ever discovered.
+If true, it could have shed light on how small birds evolved from dinosaurs, which were typically larger.

 "When I first saw this specimen, it really blew my mind.
 I literally have never seen anything like this," said Jingmai O'Connor, senior professor at the Institute of Vertebrate Paleontology and Paleoanthropology of the Chinese Academy of Sciences in Beijing and a research associate at the Natural History Museum of Los Angeles County.

 It's not just its size and teeth that surprised the scientists, but also its eye structure.

 In the Oculudentavis, the scleral ring of bones that support the eye is spoon-shaped, which is more in line with how lizard eyes operate, and not other birds.
 Moreover, their eyes pointed out to the sides instead of directly ahead, which would have restricted the amount of sunlight to enter their eyes.
 This means that they were most likely daytime hunters and had excellent vision.

 Professor O'Connor stated "I just love how natural selection ends up producing such bizarre forms.
 We are also super lucky this fossil survived to be discovered 99 million years later."

 Only the specimen's skull remained in the amber it makes studying the rest of its habits quite tricky.